 Skilled Instructional Designers are similar to Master Chefs!
-They cook the dish of quality eLearning in all formats – custom eLearning, rapid eLearning, mobile learning or microlearning.
+They cook the dish of quality eLearning in all formats – custom eLearning content development, rapid eLearning, mobile learning or microlearning.
 Whichever may be the eLearning format, the core ingredients they use determine the learner’s appetite for learning.
 Keeping these ingredients handy can help instructional designers create effective eLearning content that promotes in-depth learning which brings behavioral changes as well as improves on-job performance.

 There’s no space for bad eLearning design.

 (Don’t let your learners struggle to retain the information.
 It’s a sin.)